Before I tell you about the awesome solution, let me paint a picture of the not-so-cool problem.

 It’s important to let your clients click on buttons and links so they can see how they change and where they link to—rather than handing them a folder of PSDs they need to navigate to get the whole story.
 The easier it is for clients to appreciate your design work, the happier they are, and the more agreeable they’ll generally be to work with.

 Gone are the days where we opened up Netscape to view web pages 990px wide and laid out a site using a series of tables.
-It’s now 2015, and the web is digested on screen sizes ranging from 3" to 30", in various aspect ratios, orientations, pixel densities, and resolutions.
-It’s cray cray.
+It’s 2017, and people now browse the web on screen sizes ranging from 3" to 100", in various aspect ratios, orientations, pixel densities, and resolutions.
 Just look at some of the possible devices that might be accessing your site:

 As you can see, we simply cannot create a single fixed-width design and expect that to meet the demands of our clients anymore.
 Without mobile-friendliness, user experience will suffer for 50% or more of the visitors coming to your site.
-In fact, Google has even begun penalizing sites for not being responsive.
+In fact, Google now penalizes sites for not being mobile-friendly.

 Example of a responsive site: Webflow Gallio Template